2i2c-org/infrastructure/docs/topic/billing/cost-attribution-system.md

 # Cost Attribution System

-The Cost Attribution System is designed to monitor and attribute cloud infrastructure costs to specific hub deployments managed.
-This system integrates with the [AWS Cost Explorer API](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-api.html) to provide detailed cost insights within a hub's Grafana dashboard.
+The Cost Attribution System is designed to monitor and attribute cloud infrastructure costs to 2i2c hub deployments.
+This system integrates with the [AWS Cost Explorer API](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-api.html) to provide detailed cost insights from a hub's Grafana dashboard.

 {{% callout note %}} Note that this feature is currently available to AWS hosted hubs only and will be rolled out to other cloud providers in the